Further Education During Unemployment: Empirical Results: Effects of Further Education During Unemployment

-Our results are broadly consistent with a recent randomized evaluation of WIA by \citet{Fortsonetal2017}.
-Their experiment compares the outcomes of randomly selected workers who were offered the full array of WIA services (including training services if eligible) versus those offered only non-training WIA services (e.g., either ``core'' or both ``core'' and ``intensive'' services, which include informational tools, job search assistance, and placement services). \citet{Fortsonetal2017} find no statistically significant difference in earnings between the two groups 12 quarters after randomization, the last time period observed, though the difference in actual training receipt in their study is only about 9 percentage points between the treatment and control groups.\footnote{As \citet{Fortsonetal2017} report a local average treatment effect, it is not directly comparable to our estimates of the treatment-on-the treated effect.} However, the point estimates of \citet{Fortsonetal2017} document similar dynamics as Figure \ref{fig:wia_subgroup}, in that the earnings of the treatment group catch up to the control group at about two years after randomization.
+Our results are broadly consistent with a randomized evaluation of WIA by \citet{Fortsonetal2017}.
+Their experiment compares the outcomes of randomly selected workers who were offered the full array of WIA services (including training services if eligible) versus those offered only non-training WIA services (e.g., either ``core'' or both ``core'' and ``intensive'' services, which include informational tools, job search assistance, and placement services). \citet{Fortsonetal2017} find no statistically significant difference in earnings between the two groups 12 quarters after randomization, the last time period observed, though the difference in actual training receipt in their study is only about nine percentage points between the treatment and control groups (and their estimate is a local average treatment effect that is not directly comparable to our estimates of the treatment-on-the-treated effect).
+However, the point estimates of \citet{Fortsonetal2017} document similar dynamics as Figure \ref{fig:wia_subgroup}, in that the earnings of the treatment group catch up to the control group at about two years after randomization.